pvdz/yacge/README.md

 Eh.
 None :)

 What you see is what you get.
 No dependencies, no installation or anything.
-Just drag chess.html into a browser tab and it should just work.
+Just drag the `index.html` file into a browser tab and it should just work.

 Alternatively you could fire up a local webserver and serve it that way, it doesn't really matter tbh.